pard0p/LibIPC/README.md

 # LibIPC

-LibIPC is a simple library for inter-process communication (IPC) on Windows, based on Named Pipes.
+LibIPC is a simple Crystal Palace shared library for inter-process communication (IPC), based on Named Pipes.
 It is designed for asynchronous client-to-server communication, making it ideal for integration into Command & Control (C2) implants and enabling remote execution capabilities such as fork&run.

 ## Key Features